 My friends and I arrived at Osaka Castle Park at 7:30 AM.
 I was pretty cold probably, at around 10 degrees Celsius and the sky was clear.
 We did warm-ups and took pictures whilst walking towards the starting line outside of the Osaka-jo Hall.
 It was reported that there were more or less than 30,000 runners from different countries joined the marathon.

 The gun started at 9:00 AM but we waited for 45 minutes before our wave’s turn.
 My body especially my legs started to shiver from the cold whilst being stuck at the starting line.
 I paid the price of not wearing full-length compression tights.

 At the first 10 kilometers, Gilbert and I started the race slow.
-But, I started to up the pace after an hour of running and I left Gilbert for me run a bit faster.
+But, I started to increase the pace after an hour of running and I left Gilbert for me to run a bit faster.
 I also took pictures of runners and race attractions from the opposite lane.
 What I have noticed was water and sports drink stations were placed strategically every three or four kilometers.
 Maybe because the race happened on a cooler season to prevent us from overhydrating.